Bartenders are the inspiration for new spirits line

 A group of former bartenders and spirits lovers came together to create a liquor line that not only appeals to drinkers but to the bartenders who serve them.
 The bottles have a ridge on the neck that make it easier to grab, with mouths designed so pour spouts won't fall out, and the bottles have ounce and liter measurements so mixologists can reuse to them to hold juices and syrups.

 "It?s about creating the tools that make [bartenders'] lives better," said Dushan Zaric, one of the partners of the 86 Co. spirits line.
-The New York Times (single-article access for SmartBrief readers)
+The New York Times (free-article access for SmartBrief readers)

 Specialty and gourmet drink-makers exhibit at Fancy Food Show